marino222/clockclock24-replica/README.md

 # ClockClock 24 Replica

-This project aims to build a replica of the kinetic art piece called "ClockClock 24" by *Humans Since 1982*.
-It is heavily based on the work done by [Vallasc](https://github.com/Vallasc/clockclock24-replica).
-I made several modifications on the hardware side of the project.

-The whole clock consits of a 8x3 matrix of double shaft stepper motors.
-Three motors are mounted on a custom PCB of which there are eight in total.
-The motors are driven by dedicated motor drivers.
-Each board is controlled by a Raspberry Pi Pico microcontroller which acts as a slave.
-All slaves are connected to a ESP32 which is the master controller.
-It sends commands to the slaves via I2C protocol.
-The ESP32 also hosts a web interface to control the clock.
+This project is a hardware and software replica of the kinetic art piece "ClockClock 24" by *Humans Since 1982*, inspired by and building upon the work of [Vallasc](https://github.com/Vallasc/clockclock24-replica) with several hardware modifications and improvements.
+The clock features 24 double-shaft stepper motors arranged in an 8x3 matrix, with motors grouped in sets of three on custom PCBs, of which there are eight in total.
+Each board is controlled by a Raspberry Pi Pico microcontroller acting as a slave, while all slave boards communicate with a central ESP32 master via the I2C protocol.
+The ESP32 also provides a web interface for remote control and configuration.

 ---